attilammagyar/js80p/README.md

  * Last-note priority monophonic mode.
     * Legato playing will either retrigger or smoothly glide to the next note, depending on the portamento length setting.
+ * Polyphonic and monophonic hold mode to keep notes ringing without a sustain pedal.
  * 2 oscillators with 10 waveforms:
     * sine,
     * sawtooth,